DHTMLX/docs-suite/docs/window/api/window_attachhtml_method.md

 # attachHTML()

-@short: adds an HTML content into a dhtmlxWindow
+@short: adds an HTML content into a DHTMLX Window

 @signature: {'attachHTML(html: string): void;'}